-The identified capital improvement priorities on the following pages is not a fixed element and is neither all inclusive or exclusive.
+The capital improvement priorities table is not a fixed element and is neither all inclusive or exclusive.
 The table reflects the results of brainstorming, data gathering, analysis and input from a variety of sources during the planning process.
 It is likely that the opportunities and plan may change at some point during the next five years due to unanticipated circumstances such as private donations, changing recreation trends, funding alternatives, community opinion and/or available grants.
 Funding availability is a key factor in the City's ability to implement the capital improvement priorities.

-The following capital improvement priorities table is organized in two ways.
-The first table is organized by park and the second table is organized by which project is the furthest past its life expectancy.
+The following capital improvement priorities table details the desired improvements for the years 2024-2028.
+The opportunities are listed by short-term (1-2 yrs), midterm (3-5 yrs), long-term (greater than 5 yrs), as well as 'To Be Determined/On-going' for those items that the Commission has not yet determined order of priority and/or items that may be revisited/evaluated each year.
 It is difficult to predict desires, funding availability, etc., in the years to come.
 However, it is important to note that parks and recreation capital projects undertaken by the City should address the goals set forth in this Plan.